ScalaCrypto/cryptic-presentation/slides/provided/provided-cryptos.md

 The EllipticCurve is asymmetric but has a hybrid mode.
 EC adds a dependency on Bouncy Castle

-The last RSA-AES is how we can make RSA a into hybrid crypto.
+The last crypto, RSA-AES, will show use RSA as a hybrid crypto.
+It is also the default crypto in the cryptic library.

 Let's talk about them in more detail &rarr;